• Skip to primary navigation

 What nuts can you use in pesto?

 Frankly, any!
 You can be as creative and adventurous as you can!
 Traditionally, pesto is incomplete without pine nuts.
-In more modern versions, cashew nut are commonly used.
+In more modern versions, cashew nuts are commonly used.
 You can use walnuts as well.
 Seeds such as sunflower and melon taste good too.
-In this recipe I have used a combination of almonds and brazil nuts.
+In this recipe, I have used a combination of almonds and brazil nuts.
 You can use almonds only and make this into almond basil pesto.

 Why does my pesto taste bitter?

-Some brands of olive oil may have a bitter after taste.
-Buy good quality of olive oil.
+Some brands of olive oil may have a bitter aftertaste.
+Buy good quality olive oil.
 Bear in mind not to add the oil too early in the grinding process.
 The process of grinding generates heat and that heat will cause the oil to become bitter.
 Add the oil at the end and grind in pulse motion - just enough to mix the oil with the other ingredients (as I have done in this recipe).

 What kind of olive oil is best for pesto?